hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 ![Screenshot: a run with failed tasks](./images/run-tasks-run-success.png)

+## Deleting a Task from a Workspace

+1. Navigate to the desired workspace, then select "Tasks" from the "Settings" menu.

+2. Click Remove next to the task you wish to delete

 ## Deleting a Task Event Hook

+1. Navigate to Settings and Task event hooks

+2. Click on Edit for the event hook you wish to modify

+3. Click on Delete event hook

 You can not delete task event hooks that are still attached to workspaces.
 If you attempt this, you will see a warning in the UI containing a list of any workspaces that are consuming the event hook.
 You must remove the task from the impacted workspaces before proceeding with the deletion.